 Islam, Mohd Aminul (2011) Causality relationship between electricity consumption and economic activity in Malaysia.
 In: IIUM Research, Invention and Innovation Exhibition (IRIIE) 2011, 9-10 February 2011, Cultural Activity Centre (CAC) and KAED Gallery IIUM.
 (Unpublished)

-[img] PDF (Causality Relationship Between Electricity) - Presentation
+PDF (Causality Relationship Between Electricity)

-Download (909kB) | Request a copy
+Restricted to Registered users only Download (909kB) | Request a copy |

 Abstract